Description

 Monkey Skull Carved #3, Specimen #3, Wood stand included, Not a perfect skull.

 These are real Monkey skulls, but we do not know what species of Monkey this is.
-They are carved in Indonesia, and they include a nice wood stand as shown.
+We purchase these in the US, but they are carved in Indonesia, and they include a nice wood stand as shown.
 They are not perfect skulls, and some are missing teeth, etc. Please look at all pictures.
 You will receive the exact skull shown.

 This listing is for this item: Monkey Skull Carved #3